AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 * list of clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h))
 * list of associated digits ([Digit](../Base/include/MCHBase/Digit.h))

-Send the list of all clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) in the current time frame, with the data description "CLUSTERS", and the list of ROF records ([ROFRecord](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/ROFRecord.h)) pointing to the clusters associated to each interaction, with the data description "CLUSTERROFS".
+Send the list of all clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) in the current time frame, with the data description "CLUSTERS" (or "GLOBALCLUSTERS" if `--global` option is used), and the list of ROF records ([ROFRecord](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/ROFRecord.h)) pointing to the clusters associated to each interaction, with the data description "CLUSTERROFS".

 Option `--nEventsPerTF xxx` allows to set the number of events (i.e. ROF records) to send per time frame (default = 1).